xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 - k -
   natural language is so vague,
-  the meaning of 'is' is heavily overloaded. for example, in :
+  the meaning of "is" is heavily overloaded. for example, in :
   - If all B is A,
     and all C is B,